-Named La Kagu, the 960-square-metre building houses a fashion and homeware boutique, a bookstore and a cafe.
+Named La Kagu, the 960-square-meter building houses a fashion and homeware boutique, a bookstore, and a cafe.
 It was first constructed in the 1960s and was previously used as a storage facility for books.

 Kagurazaka is one of the few districts in Tokyo that best retains historic townscape.
-The project was a renovation of a big warehouse of books located on top of Kagurazaka hill, for which we created a public space like a ground, together with a café and a shop.
+The project consisted of the renovation of a big warehouse of books located on the top of Kagurazaka hill.
+We created a public space like a playground, together with a café and a retails space.

 We opened the house toward the street and connected its first floor with the crossing using an organic-shaped wooden staircase, which expands just like earth.
 The stairs diverge in the middle, and one leads up to the second floor.
 We connected the town and the warehouse, the ground, and the architecture, the past and the present.

 Kengo Kuma is a Japanese architect born in 1954 in Kanagawa, Japan.
 After completing his master’s studies in architecture at the University of Tokyo in 1979, he started working for a period at Nihon Sekkei and TODA Corporation.
 In 1987, he founded the Spatial Design Studio, and in 1990, his studio was established: Kengo Kuma & Associates.